Around the state leagues: Cat fires, Blue's debut nears, Sun kicks a bag

 Schoenberg finished the day with 26 disposals, 11 tackles, eight inside 50s, seven clearances and two goals.

-Lachie Gallant was Adelaide’s main focal point in attack, kicking four goals.
+Lachie Gollant was Adelaide’s main focal point in attack, kicking four goals.

 Out-of-favour mid Matt Crouch racked up his usual numbers with a team-high 30 disposals and eight clearances, while rookie Tyler Brown had 24 touches and six tackles.